abhisekpadhi/cd-browser-agent/README.md

 -   **User perceived latency** -
     We can build a recall layer for creating cache of popular user queries so users will feel instant results for popular queries on popular websites, rather than waiting for crawling to finish.

+-   **Repository layer** - Decoupple data read/write activities from the service layer to a repository layer, so we can swap out the underlying storage layer in future with minimal code change.

+-   **Async logging** - Replace print statements with async json logging that is stanadardised